Guido van de Kamp: Career

+Van de Kamp started his career with Dutch side Den Bosch.
+He was regarded to have failed to establish himself as a starter while playing for the club.

-Van de Kamp joined Dundee United in 1991 from Dutch side Den Bosch as a replacement for Billy Thomson, and battled with Alan Main for the No.1 jersey for the first couple of seasons.
+In 1991, he signed for Scottish side Dundee United as a replacement for Billy Thomson, and battled with Alan Main for the No.1 jersey for the first couple of seasons.
 Van de Kamp was in goal for most of the 1991-92 season, playing in 30 out of the 49 matches, but was in goal for only one game the following season - a 3-0 defeat at home to Hibernian.
 Van de Kamp took over again halfway through the 1993-94 season, just as United's successful Scottish Cup run began, playing in the Final.
 This was his last game for United and after a contract dispute with the club he returned home, but came back to Scotland and played for Dunfermline, Raith and Alloa, winning a Scottish First Division championship medal with Dunfermline.
 He also spent a brief spell on loan with Glentoran towards the end of the 1996-97 season but rejected a permanent deal with them after indicating his intention to retire.
 However, he ultimately signed for Raith after being contacted by Jimmy Nicholl.
 Van de Kamp remains hugely popular with Glentoran supporters, despite lasting less than a month with the club.

 Van de Kamp was one of four ex-Dundee United players inducted into the club's Hall of Fame in 2017.

+Personal life

+Van de Kamp was born on 8 February 1964 in Den Bosch, Netherlands.
+He has a daughter.